ideal-lab5/Grants-Program/applications/cryptex.md

 - We will build a DKG pallet.
 The DKG pallet:
   - stores and manages a queue to issue DKG requests
   -
+- We will build a SDK with the following capabilities to allow developers and protocols to interact with cryptex:
+  - **Encryption:** provides types and functions to encrypt and decrypt secrets.
+  - **VSS Client:** provides types and functions to interact with the protocol, some examples of such interactions are encryption key requests and secret sharing requests.
+  - **ZK:** provides types and functions to define zk-SNARKS and Zero-knowledge proofs.
+They are required as part of the Blind DKG flow to define restrictions/rules that must be meet to get access to shared secrets, and to provide a proofs that requirements to access a shared secret are satisfied.
+  - **Rules** **DSL:** a domain specific language to define/model access rules required to get access to  a shared secret.
+Once defined, rules are packaged/translated to zk-SNARKS.
+In future versions we will build a graphic editor to define these rules using our DSL as building block.
+  - **Storage:** provides types and functions to save/read/update cyphered documents through different datasource options.
+The first version will provide IPFS as data storage option but we are going to expand this module in the future to include centralized options as well such S3, Google Drive, between others.
+  - **Graphql API:** provides types and functions to fetch data saved on-chain related to Blind DKG in a developer friendly way.
 ### Ecosystem Fit

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions: